BrandTrieu/cause-compass/README.md

-# EthicalBrand - Company Ethical Alignment Tracker
+# CauseCompass - Company Ethical Alignment Tracker

 A Next.js webapp that profiles companies by alignment with user-selected causes and provides sources, scores, and alternatives.